Erdroy/CoilGun-coil-simulator/README.md

 - ProjectileLengthStep - step size for projectile length
 - ProjectileLengthRange - range of projectile lengths to simulate
 - ProjectileDiameters - list of projectile diameters to simulate
-- BoundaryLayers - list of boundary layers to simulate
+- BoundaryLayers - number of boundary layers to use for simulation (higher is better, less noise, but slower)
-- BoundaryHeight - height of boundary layer
+- BoundaryHeight - height of boundary layer (this should be at least 150, should be as small as possible, but FEMM might not be able to simulate the projectile if it is too long and this value too small)
-- BoreWallThickness - thickness of bore wall
+- BoreWallThickness - thickness of the bore's wall
-- WireCompactFactor - compact factor for wire
+- WireCompactFactor - compact factor for wire (1.1 is pretty ok)

 # License
 MIT